HelenaCGarry/HelenaCanever.github.io/_posts/2022-05-15-Classifying-celestial-objects-with-ML.md

   - Sci-kit Learn
 ---

-The aim of this notebook is the classification of observations of space in three different categories: stars, galaxies, quasars.
+The aim of this notebook is the classification of observations of astronomical objects in three different categories: stars, galaxies, quasars.
 To do so I use data from the [Sloan Digital Sky Survey Classification](https://www.sdss.org/).

 [See on Github](https://github.com/HelenaCanever/Classifying-celestial-objects-with-ML){: .btn .btn--primary}

 ## The data
-The Sloan Digital Sky Survey is a project that periodically provides data from space observations free to the public.
+The Sloan Digital Sky Survey is a project that periodically provides data from space imaging free to the public.
 This project specifically uses data from the [RD14](https://www.sdss.org/dr14/) data release.

 For this purpose a special 2.5 m diameter telescope was built at the Apache Point Observatory in New Mexico, USA.
 The telescope uses a camera of 30 CCD-Chips with 2048x2048 image points each.
 The chips are ordered in 5 rows with 6 chips in each row.
 Each row observes the space through different optical filters (u, g, r, i, z) at wavelengths of approximately 354, 476, 628, 769, 925 nm.